Tolc-Software/tolc/docs/packaging/docs/usage.md

 # Usage

-Given that you have installed `tolc`, either via the [bootstrapper](https://github.com/Tolc-Software/bootstrap-tolc-cmake), or by downloading the package from the [release page](https://github.com/Tolc-Software/tolc-beta/releases/tag/beta-release), you should be able to use the `CMake` interface.
+Given that you have installed `tolc` you should be able to use the `CMake` interface.

 ## Via `CMake`

 ### `tolc_create_translation`